-With the fallout of twice extending the UK’s Brexit deadline and the British House of Commons thrice rejecting Theresa May’s proposals, Brexit negotiations were no closer to being called a deal.
-Boris Johnson’s takeover glossed over the details, which in the end finalized the exit, but in all other terms, as far as a deal is concerned, is considered by some as simply another extension.
+With the fallout of twice extending the UK’s Brexit deadline and the British House of Commons thrice rejecting the former Prime Minister Theresa May’s proposals, Brexit talks were no closer to reaching a resolution.
+Boris Johnson’s takeover glossed over the details, which in the end finalized the negotiations, but in all other terms, as far as a deal is concerned, is considered by some as simply another extension.
+Still, it seems, the time of Brexit has arrived.

 Thomas Ralph describes, “This film seeks to portray, listen and understand the generation to be most affected and for whom the situation was decided without them, the British youth.”